Investigating Average Full Stack Developer Salaries – Do They Even Matter?

 In all reality, only one source offers data collected in true scientific way – the Stack Overflow calculator, which unfortunately doesn’t have rates for Ukraine (it only calculates rates for 13 countries).

-We’ve collected all this data, but it really doesn’t tell us much.
+We’ve collected all this data, but it really doesn’t tell us much as there are also hiring strategies opposite to freelance like staff augmentation or outsourcing that also influence development costs.
 Now what?

 It’s time to face the facts, and remember what I wrote at the beginning of this article: